 There are many items to promote.
 You can market all four software products.
 Additionally, you can link to free courses, training lessons, blog posts, resources, and tools.
 Links to these items are available in the affiliate portal on the Share Links tab.
 Secondly, HubSpot offers a wide range of creative assets and banners.

 HubSpot prepares publishers for success.
-They have an overview/lesson page, onboarding videos, and a starter kit for new affiliates.
-They walk you through ways to promote their products and how to navigate the affiliate portal.
+It has an overview/lesson page, onboarding videos, and a starter kit for new affiliates.
+It walks you through ways to promote HubSpot products and how to navigate the affiliate portal.

-Affiliate support is quick, efficient, and friendly.
+The program has an affiliate marketing manager.
+I like to see that a merchant/advertiser has assigned someone to support publishers.
 I’ve contacted the affiliate manager a couple of times, and my questions were resolved quickly.
-Furthermore, they welcome feedback and ideas to improve the program.
+Furthermore, the team welcomes feedback and ideas to improve the program.

 Commission rates range from low to high.
 Suppose you convert a sale for the Professional Growth Suite plan.
 HubSpot will charge the customer $1,200 monthly and bill annually for a total of $14,400.
 You’ll receive a commission of $500 or roughly 3.5 percent of the sale ($500/$14,400).
 Now, suppose you sell the Sales Hub Starter plan.
 The customer will pay $50 a month, and you’ll receive $250 or roughly 42% of the sale ($250/$600).
 Separately, it would be beneficial if this was a recurring commission program, which is common among marketing SaaS companies.

-Deep linking is not available.
+Deep linking isn’t available.
 Deep linking is the practice by which an affiliate creates a link to a specific page on the merchant’s site.
 For example, instead of using a generic homepage affiliate link, I deep link to an article that relates to my post.
-HubSpot provides many pre-generated page-specific links, but it would be beneficial to have the ability to create my own.
-For example, I might want to deep link to a case study.
+Affiliates cannot create unique links but are given many premade options.

-HubSpot is doing very well for itself.
-They have an excellent brand, top-rated products, and many customer success stories.
-Their stock (NYSE: HUBS) is performing well and continues to trend upwards.
-Their adherence to inbound marketing as a company growth strategy is proven and resonates with thousands of individuals and business owners.
+HubSpot is doing well for itself.
+It has an excellent brand, top-rated products, and many customer success stories.
+The stock (NYSE: HUBS) is performing well and continues to trend upwards.
+Its adherence to inbound marketing as a company growth strategy is proven and resonates with thousands of individuals and business owners.

-HubSpot’s affiliate program is outstanding.
+HubSpot’s affiliate program gets a satisfactory grade.
 The commission structure is promising, and the conversion period is favorable.
 Publishers get an arsenal of products and links to promote including free CRM software, marketing tools, and educational resources.
+On the flip side, the affiliate tracking software is terrible and deep linking isn’t available, which are deal breakers for me.